AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/contexthub-segmentation.md

     * Minimum value: `0`
     * Maximum value: `1000000`

-1. From the segments console, edit your newly-created segment to open it in the segment editor.
+1. From the segments console, edit your created segment to open it in the segment editor.
 1. Drag a comparison or reference to the segment editor it will appear in the default AND container.
 1. Double-select the configure option of the new reference or segment to edit the specific parameters.
 In this example, we are testing for people in Basel.